 — By Mindy Pines, CFT Reporter

-Two new laws bring improvements for classified
+Two new laws bring improvements

 At press time, the governor signed bills that will improve the working conditions for classified employees.
 Following are the CFT-supported bills with the greatest impact.